Sedation and Delirium in the Intensive Care Unit

 Richmond Agitation-Sedation Scale (RASS)

-The RASS is a 10-point scale with discrete criteria to distinguish levels of agitation and sedation (
+The RASS is a 10-point scale with discrete criteria to distinguish levels of agitation and sedation (Table III).
+Numerous studies have shown that the use of a defined sedation target for the provision of protocol-based, goal-directed therapy reduces patient discomfort and improves outcome.

 |+4||Combative||Combative, violent, immediate danger to staff|